AXIS HUD – Face

-The Axis HUD is a photographer’s tool for creating or modifying your facial animation to set up the perfect shot.
-It gives you control over your facial bones with a fast, intuitive interface.
+A fast, intuitive photographer’s tool for creating or modifying your facial animation to set up the perfect shot.
+It gives you control over your facial bones.

 Most of what you need to know about getting started can be found on the info pages which show on HUD itself when you first wear it.
 You can return to those info pages at any time you like by clicking the “i” button on the top of your HUD.